ldong/github_issues_viewer/README.md

 ## Tech Stack

 1. Implemented using React
 2. Bootstrap were used for CSS Styling and responsiveness.
-After all, bootstrap is from Twitter which also the company that I'm applying for.

 ## Thoughts
 By going over the [github developer APIs](https://developer.github.com/v3/issues/#list-issues-for-a-repository)